-Our guide to car leasing will tell you all you need to know about paying monthly for a brand new car.
 There’s nothing complicated - just a few need-to-know bits to read up on before you make the most of our latest deals, including answers to “what is a lease car?” and more.

 Next, you’ll pay your initial payment.
 This is usually the equivalent of three monthly payments and a common factor in how car leasing works.
 Road tax is included in the cost, so you don’t need to worry about paying for that separately.

 You can then choose to add maintenance costs to your monthly payments.
 These will cover any mechanical or electrical repairs, servicing and more, potentially saving you money in the long term.